Lightning-AI/LitServe/README.md

 `LitServer` accepts an `accelerator` argument which defaults to `"auto"`.
 It can also be explicitly set to `"cpu"`, `"cuda"`, or
 `"mps"` if you wish to manually control the device placement.

-The following examples show how to set the accelerator manually:
+The following example shows how to set the accelerator manually:

 ```python
 # Run on CUDA-supported GPUs